openshift/enhancements/README.md

 ## When to Create a New Enhancement

+Enhancements should be related to work to be implemented in the near future.
+If you have an idea, but aren't planning to implement it right away, the conversation should start somewhere else like the aos-devel mailing list.

 Create an enhancement here once you:

 - have circulated your idea to see if there is interest